What is the best way to find a good DJ for a function?

 Deposits for services depend on the individual DJ service and even on the location of the event.
 Larger city centres usually require larger deposits by most providers that service weddings and functions.

 Generally, service fees are also higher in larger centres due to parking and other considerations.
-An acceptable “deposit for service” should be between 25% and 35% of the fee for service.
+An acceptable “deposit for service” should be between 35% and 50% of the total fee for service.

 How much do you include the DJ in your reception planning?